Last Updated on Nov 18, 2024 by Anjali Chourasiya

 Is there any requirement for investing in children’s funds?

 There are certain requirements for investing in children’s funds.
-The parents or guardians must provide the children’s proof of age, such as a Passport, Aadhar Card, Birth Certificate, etc., to invest in the mutual funds for kids.
+The parents or guardians must provide the children’s proof of age, such as a Passport, Aadhaar Card, Birth Certificate, etc., to invest in the mutual funds for kids.
 Proof of relationship with the child is also required.
 It can include a Passport or Birth Certificate with a mention of the parent’s/guardian’s name.
+Plans like the best child plan in India and best children mutual fund plan often adhere to these guidelines.

 What is the lock-in period for children’s funds?